gristlabs/grist-help/help/linking-widgets.md

 ## Changing link settings

 After a widget is added, you can view and change its link settings from the right panel.
-One way to get to it is to click the three-dots icon on top right of the widget, and click "Data selection" menu option:
+One way to get to it is to click on the three-dots icon on the top right of the widget, and click on the "Data selection" menu option:

 *![linking-menu-option](images/linking-menu-option.png)*